BeshoyAshraf63/GPS-Embedded-Project/README.md

 ## Features
 - Calculating the distance between any two points on Earth using haversine formula
 - displaying the distance on the 7-segment dynamically without needing to call any functions due to using interrupts
+- Delay function using Systick timer which is very accurate
+- Distance can be calculated in non-straight line paths with a very high accuracy

 ## Milestone 2 Video Link - the video is in the google drive link